-sets out land within the District safeguarded from development.
+sets out the within the District safeguarded from development.
 These include the land required for High Speed Rail 2 and areas of search for park and ride.

-The Air Quality and Planning SPD adopted by Warwick District Council in 2019 is broadly similar to the Coventry Air Quality SPD and provides guidance on local air quality, and the level of proposed mitigation required to make any scheme acceptable.
+Air Quality and Planning SPD which provides guidance on establishing the classification of proposed development, assessing and quantifying the impact on local air quality, and the level of proposed mitigation required to make any scheme acceptable.

-The Warwick District Council Parking Standards sets out the expected amount of vehicle and cycle parking to be provided for all types of development, and guidance and design principles for its integration into development proposals.
+Warwick District Council Parking Standards sets out the expected amount of vehicle and cycle parking to be provided for all types of development, and guidance and design principles for its intigration into development proposals.